Mehran7kl/sudoku/README.md

-An easy algoritm known as backtracking that is a depth-first brute force search algoritm.
+A An easy algoritm known as backtracking that is a depth-first brute force search algoritm.
 I also provided a user interface built with react and tailwind + css.